-I suggested that she immediately hand deliver the letters to the people who interviewed her.
+I suggested she immediately send letters to the people who interviewed her.
 Unfortunately, it was the end of the day Friday.

-Another client Traci, similarly waited three weeks to follow-up.
+Another client Traci, similarly waited three weeks to follow up.
 She called me, as Marla did, and wondered what she should do.
-I asked the same two questions, and recommended the same action.
-Traci, however, wrote a thank-you letter, and with baby in tow, hand delivered the letter in person.
+I asked the same two questions and recommended the same action.
+Traci wrote a thank-you letter and, with baby in tow, hand-delivered the letter in person.

-Unfortunately, the position was filled; however, Traci was the ONLY candidate to send or follow-up in any way.
+Unfortunately, the position was filled; however, Traci was the ONLY candidate to send or follow up.
 As a result of her efforts, the employer awarded her a six-month contract just for her.

 There are three reasons why a thank-you letter can be a powerful strategy to implement for every interview you obtain:

-- A thank-you letter is your personal advocate.
-Gratitude goes a long way.
-It is a little gesture that speaks volumes.
+- A thank-you letter is your advocate, and it speaks volumes.

 - It is the last opportunity to sell yourself.
-By reiterating how you can fit in the organization, it seals the deal.
+Reiterating how you can fit in the organization seals the deal.

 - You stand out positively.
 End of story.